Hewlett Foundation: Education

 In 2001, the foundation gave $400 million to Stanford University for humanities, sciences, and undergraduate education.
 At the time, the gift was the largest on record to a university.
 In 2007, the Hewlett Foundation made a $113 million donation to the University of California, Berkeley to create 100 new endowed professorships and provide financial help for graduate students.

 In May 2010, the Hewlett Foundation announced its strategy of "Deeper Learning", which is a set of student educational outcomes including acquisition of robust core academic content, higher-order thinking skills, and learning dispositions.

 Hewlett and the Andrew W. Mellon Foundation helped to develop the field of OpenCourseWare.

 Hewlett seeded the Creative Commons project with $1 million.

 Climate

-In 2008, the foundation awarded the Climate Works Foundation approximately $460,800,000.
+In 2008, the foundation awarded the ClimateWorks Foundation approximately $460,800,000.
 Hewlett funded restoration of the Bay Area Salt Ponds and conservation of the Great Bear Rainforest in Canada.